abduwu8/abduwu8/README.md

 ### About me

-Hi, I'm Abdullah Khan.
-I'm currently a final year student (Bachelor of Computer Applications).
+hi, I'm Abdullah Khan.
+I'm currently a student.

 I've written a variety of programs as a hobbyist developer since back when I was in middle and high school in Python and React, spanning multiple areas like web-apps, CLI tools, GUI tools and automation scripts.
 I'm continuing to work towards persuing my passion of software development as my career, now as a CS student.
 Right now, I primarily enjoy exploring new technologies and learning them.